 - Overview of the different statuses and the associated documents

-- Right to stay regulation according to § 25a and § 25b AufenthG
+- Right of residence regulations according to § 25a and § 25b AufenthG

 - Family reunification